GetDKAN/dkan-tools/README.md

 * Bash-like shell that can execute .sh files (Linux or OS X terminals should all work)
 * [Docker](https://www.docker.com/get-docker)
 * [Docker Compose](https://docs.docker.com/compose/)
-* PHP 7.0 and Composer.
-(This requirement soon to be optional.)

 That's it!
 All other dependencies are included in the Docker containers that dkan-tools will create.